North Carolina Maritime Museum Watercraft Center, Beaufort

 To apply for this position go to: http://agency.governmentjobs.com/northcarolina/default.cfm?&promotionaljobs=0&transfer=0 and search under Department of Cultural Resources.

 Candidates are encouraged to submit further supporting material in addition to completing the mandatory standard application form.
-All applications must be received by 5:00 PM EST on Friday, December 12, 2014.
+All applications must be received by 5:00 PM EST on Monday, March 9, 2015.

 The Department of Cultural Resources is an Equal Employment Opportunity Employer.

 South Street Seaport Museum is currently seeking a Volunteer Coordinator.
 The Volunteer Coordinator is a key part of the robust and growing volunteer program at the Museum.
 Working closely with all departments and serving as an organizational point person for the volunteer corps, the Volunteer Coordinator supports the overall mission of the museum and facilitates the effective recruitment and management of volunteers, a critical asset to the museum’s efforts and a key constituency.

 See Full Announcement

 The Vice President of Development (“VPD”) is responsible for planning and implementing the Museum’s comprehensive development program and its interaction with the Museum’s marketing and membership initiatives.
 The VPD reports directly to the Museum’s Chief Executive Officer and is a member of the senior management team.
 The VPD will work closely with the CEO, senior staff and the Board of Trustees on all Museum fundraising initiatives, including capital campaigns, major gifts, annual giving, planned giving, and special events.